ADFG-DSF/culvert_stability/README.md

 shaped like a final product.

 I do believe that the log ratio gives a reasonable basis for numeric comparison, given the data that we have.
-At the very least, I think it's a useful metric for comparing measurements of what things are versus what we expect them to be.
+At the very least, it's a useful metric for comparing measurements of what things are versus what we expect them to be.

-* explanatory variables are inter-related
-  * for SLR: is an observed effect due to that variable, or another
-  * for MLR: once a variable is in the model, similar variables are no longer important but independent variables might become important

-* log ratio does seem to be a reasonable basis for numeric comparison, given the data that we have

-* Many variables don't have much effect on any of our V scores (which is fine!)
-Some do.

-* I was actually impressed with the MLR model fit for interior channel width.
-Also very interesting that the subset analysis identified two sets of variables that were all important in the combined analysis

-* The MLR document is much more of a work product than the EDA
+The MLR analysis is definitely more in line with the intent of the operational plan, and probably represents a more robust analysis product.
+The punchline I see from this effort is that there do exist sets of design and measured variables that have surprisingly strong relationships with instability (V) scores, particularly that for the change in interior channel width.
+MLR had the additional benefit of isolating the independent effects of variables, which might not be apparent when considering variables one at a time.

+The intent of the EDA was purely exploratory, however.
+Many variables have no effect on instability scores (which is fine!), but some do.
+I mostly wanted to automate the generation of all possible plots, so they could be quickly scanned for stories, rather than having to build one plot at a time in Excel ($\times$ a few hundred plots).

+Both analyses come with an important caveat: many of the variables are inter-related with one another.
+In the EDA, this means that an observed effect might be due to the variable being considered, or some other inter-related variable.
+In the MLR, this means that once a variable is in the model, similar variables might no longer be important, and variables that are relatively independent might become important once the effects of other variables are accounted for.
+Therefore, the collection of variables in the top model for a given instability score might not be those with the strongest "raw" relationship with instability, but they will likely represent the collection of variables with the strongest mutually independent effects, as well as the greatest predictive power.

-## A description of folder contents
+## Folder contents

-CWork products and the **/Output** subfolder
+### Work products and the **/Output** subfolder

 * **Instability_EDAplots.docx**:
 The intent of this document was an Exploratory Data Analysis, in which all V scores were plotted